bouwe77/temba/readme.md

 When sending JSON data (`POST` and `PUT` requests), adding a `Content-Type: application/json` header is required.

-At the moment «REST I Want» does not have any model validation, so you can store your resources in any format you like.
+«REST I Want» does not have any model validation, so you can store your resources in any format you like.
 So for example, creating the following two (very different) articles just works:

 ```
 POST /articles